riccardomaino/stridescape/README.md

 # Stridescape Project

-This is a summary for the [Stridescape project relation](<./Relazione Descrizione Progetto - Bussolino e Maino.pdf>)
+This is a summary of the [Stridescape project relation](<./Relazione Descrizione Progetto - Bussolino e Maino.pdf>)

 ## Overview
 Stridescape is a mobile application developed for tracking walking activities.
 The app allows users to monitor their steps, calories burned, distance traveled, and total activity time.
 The walked path is displayed on a map, and users can view weekly, monthly, and yearly statistics through various graphs.
 The app also maintains a history of walks with all relevant statistics and allows users to review their routes on a map.